A Guide to Writing Compelling Product Descriptions That Sell

 - Persuade: They provide compelling, customer-centered reasons to consider the product.

 - Surface: They use SEO keywords and search terms in a natural way, so the page shows up in search engine or Amazon results.

-Your product descriptions, as your virtual retail associates, can have a similar impact.
+As your virtual retail associates, your product descriptions can have a similar impact.
 If they do their job well, they’ll draw visitors to your goods and increase conversions.
-If they do their job poorly, they will frustrate visitors, push them away, and hurt sales.
+Doing their job poorly will frustrate visitors, push them away, and hurt sales.

 What are Product Descriptions That Sell?

 There are two types of product descriptions.
 One generates sales; the other doesn’t.
 Learning how to write product descriptions that sell means understanding the difference, so let’s look at both.